Gautham-Churchill/java-features-learnings/README.md

 2. Declarative programming

 ## Interfaces in Java 8
-**We can define methods in interface in Java 8.**<br>
+* **We can define methods in interface in Java 8.**<br>
-We can use default and static methods in an interface to define a method
+* We can use default and static methods in an interface to define a method
+* Examples on LambdaDemoExercise.java

 ## forEach method in Java 8
 Does it by internal looping.
 Faster than regular and advanced for loop